yashalluri/EOGuard/README.md

 - How are you going to get data to your front end?
   - A DB and API to pull the data from?
   - Maybe it's streamed?

-## Workshop: Introduction to Mobile Development 📱
-**Check out our workshop at 3:30 PM in ECSW 1.315** Join EOG for an iOS development workshop at HackUTD where we'll explore the fundamentals of Swift and SwiftUI!
-Whether you're a beginner or looking to refine your skills, you'll learn how to kickstart a new project, navigate the development environment, and create engaging user interfaces.
-Get ready to unleash your creativity and start building your own iOS apps!

 Team:  Natalie Pedigo,Yashwanth Alluri,Pavani Sri Harsha Gurram,Viswa Kotra